hazymat/dynalist-workflowy-emulation/README.md

-# dynalist-workflowy-emulation
-CSS to emulate the Workflowy document style in Dynalist
+# How to emulate Workflowy in Dynalist

-Three steps to making Dynalist emulate Workflowy:
+**Step 1 - Go Pro**

+Only Dynalist Pro allows you to use custom CSS or change keyboard shortcuts.
+But you can test this in the free trial.

+**Step 2 - Copy CSS from here**

-1/ Just paste the CSS in custom.css in this repo into Dynalist (Dynalist Pro settings)
+Copy / paste the CSS in custom.css in this repo into Dynalist (Dynalist Pro settings)

+**Step 3 - Change view preferences**

-2/ Change view preferences in settings:
+Change view preferences in Dynalist settings:
  - theme = Default
  - density = Cozy
  - font size = small